 AKA Sycamore tree, Variegated sycamore, Acer pseudoplatanus f. variegatum 'Simon-louis Frères', Acer pseudoplatanus Simon Louis Freres

 Pruning should be carried out in the dormant season, from November to March.
 Sycamore trees bleed during other times of the year so pruning can weaken the tree.
-However, Norway Maple trees very rarely need pruning.
-The natural shape is normally the most attractive and pruning should be carried out with a less is more approach.
+However, the natural shape of Sycamore is normally the most attractive and pruning should be carried out with a less is more approach.
 Only remove, crossing, damaged or diseased branches.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.